IBC Totes in Canada: Types, Standards, and Compliance Explained

 Lifecycle Cost of Ownership

-The cost comparison between drums and IBCs over time often surprises operations managers who focus only on the upfront purchase price.
+The cost comparison between drums and IBC tanks over time often surprises operations managers who focus only on the upfront purchase price.

 A single IBC has a higher initial cost than a single drum.
 But on a per-litre basis, over the volume of product handled and the number of times the container is reused, the economics shift decisively in favour of the IBC.
 Factor in reduced labour for filling and dispensing, lower freight costs per volume unit, reduced spill risk, and simplified handling logistics, and the total cost picture changes considerably.